 Monument to the People's Heroes (人民英雄纪念碑)

-The 'Monument to the People's Heroes' (人民英雄纪念碑) is located north of the mausoleum and measured at a height of about 37.94-meters (left photo below).
+- The 'Monument to the People's Heroes' is located north of the mausoleum and measured at a height of about 37.94-meters (left photo below).
 The monument was completed in 1958 and has 8 bas-relieves carved out of white marble with each covering a revolutionary episode of modern Chinese history.
 For an instance on the side facing West are two relieves (right photo below); right relief (1st episode): describing the 'Burning of Opium at Humen in 1840' (虎门销烟) and left relief (2nd episode): describing the 'Jintian Village Uprising during Taiping Revolution in 1851' (金田起义).

 Flag Raising Ceremony

 Daily flag raising and lowering ceremonies held in the Tiananmen Square are very popular among local Chinese and tourists.
 The flag pole is located directly opposite the Tiananmen Gate (left photo).
 The flag raising and lowering ceremonies occur at different times throughout the year according to the sunrise and sunset timing.
-The exact timing can be confirmed via the website of Beijing Meteorological Bureau (at the top right corner below the main banner).
+The exact timing can be confirmed via the website of Beijing Meteorological Bureau.
+Do note that most subway lines operate only from around 0515 hours; therefore it is not feasible for visitors planning to take subway to watch the flag raising ceremony during the summer period.
+Alternatively visitors could watch flag lowering ceremony during this period. |

-The National Museum of China (中国国家博物馆) is located at the Eastern side of the Tiananmen Square (left photo below).
+- The National Museum of China is located at the Eastern side of the Tiananmen Square (left photo below).
 Previously two separate museums were located inside the building, namely the Museum of Chinese Revolution and National Museum of Chinese History.
 This museum has many important treasures such as Jade burial suit sewn with gold thread (金缕玉衣) of Han Dynasty, a comprehensive collection of tri-colored glazed ceramics of the Tang Dynasty (唐三彩) and ceramics from the Song Dynasty (宋瓷).
 However the National Museum is currently closed for internal renovation and expansion until 2010.
 Once the renovation has completed, it will be the world's largest museum in terms of exhibition area.

 Great Hall of the People (人民大会堂)

-The Great Hall of the People (人民大会堂) is located at the Western side of the Tiananmen Square (right photo below).
+- The Great Hall of the People is located at the Western side of the Tiananmen Square (right photo below).
 Refer to the blog entry on the visit to this building that I had made on my first day.

 Tiananmen Gate (天安门)